rischo32/VECTAETOS/VECTAETOS_MASTER_INDEX.md

 - not a score
 - not a classification label
 - not a threshold for decision systems
+- not a validation score for empirical deployment

 κ is a boundary condition of realizability.

 If a transition violates κ:

 - the transition is non-representable
 - no action occurs
 - no authority is generated